gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 #### Postgres Service Creation

 To create a primary Postgres cluster:
-- search for RDS in the AWS Web Console and click `RDS` to load the Amazon RDS dashboard.
+- Search for RDS in the AWS Web Console and click `RDS` to load the Amazon RDS dashboard.
 - Click the `Create database` button, select `Standard create`, and select `Aurora (PosgreSQL Compatible)`; do NOT select PostgreSQL option.
 - Select "Dev/Test" as the template.
 - Give the `DB cluster identifier` a name of your choice, and supply a master username and password in `Credential Settings`.